Denxbond/analytics-portfolio/ab_test_simulator/README.md

 # A/B Test Simulator

-This portfolio case simulates an online experiment that tests whether a new product feature improves conversions compared with the current experience.
-It generates synthetic user-level outcomes, calculates classical hypothesis test statistics, and visualizes the lift so stakeholders can understand the impact at a glance.
+This case simulates an online experiment that tests whether a new product feature improves conversions compared with the current experience.
+It generates user-level outcomes, calculates classical hypothesis test statistics, and visualizes the lift so stakeholders can understand the impact at a glance.

 ## Project Structure